Solemnity of Mary, Mother of God: History

 In the 13th or 14th century, 1 January began to be celebrated in Rome, as already in Spain and Gaul, as the feast of the Circumcision of the Lord and the Octave of the Nativity, while still oriented towards Mary and Christmas, with many prayers, antiphons and responsories glorifying the maternity of Mary.
-Pope John XXIII's General Roman Calendar of 1960 removed mention of the circumcision and called 1 January simply the “Octave of the Nativity”.
+Pope John XXIII's General Roman Calendar of 1960 removed mention of the circumcision and called 1 January simply the "Octave of the Nativity".

 Feast of the Maternity of the Blessed Virgin Mary

 The feast of the Maternity of the Blessed Virgin Mary was first granted, on the petition of King Joseph I of Portugal, to the dioceses of Portugal and to Brasil and Algeria, 22 January 1751, together with the feast of the Purity of Mary, and was assigned to the first Sunday in May.
 In the following year, both feasts were extended to the province of Venice, in 1778 to the kingdom of Naples, and 1807 to Tuscany.
 In the Roman Breviary the Feast of the Maternity was commemorated on the second Sunday, and the Feast of the Purity on the third, Sunday in October.
 At Mesagne in Apulia it was kept 20 February in commemoration of an earthquake in 1743.
-This particular feast was not included in the universal calendar of the church, and adopted only in some dioceses.
+This particular feast was not included in the universal calendar of the church, and was therefore adopted only in some dioceses.
 By 1914, the feast was established in Portugal for celebration on 11 October and extended to the entire Church by Pope Pius XI in 1931.